Making Your Mind Your Friend

 Wrestling with your thoughts and harnessing their power doesn’t come easy but when you can implement techniques to do so your performance and impact will increase significantly.
 I’d like to share with you the insights of Abha, Katharine, and Michelle whom I’ve had the privilege of interviewing as part of a larger leadership study.

-Abha Banerjee, India’s first international woman motivator, and best-selling thought Leadership author NUCLEUS: Power Women Lead from the Core, had to condition herself to shift her thoughts from being problem-oriented to being solution-oriented.
+Abha Banerjee, India’s first international woman motivator, and best-selling thought Leadership author NUCLEUS: Power Women Lead from the Core had to condition herself to shift her thoughts from being problem-oriented to being solution-oriented.
 It wasn’t an easy process for her; Abha explains “I come from India, eldest of three daughters in a conservative middle-class family.
 I had to wrestle with that conservatism and open-mindedness.
 Unless this is resolved, I can’t move forward.
 It was difficult for me as a young person to accept both (conservatism and open-mindedness).
 We cannot live in conflict all of the time.
 I wanted to take a stand, have an opinion.
 Life used to be black and white.”

 Katharine, a social entrepreneur, strategist, and consultant focused cross-sector collaboration for social change, had to learn to distinguish between her thoughts and her emotions.
 “Depending on the circumstances I can go from feeling normal to feeling guilt and shame almost immediately.
 Sometimes, I also wrestle with I should have known better thoughts.
 While I try to check those feelings at the door, I haven’t always done so.
 I ask myself is this feeling rational?
 Or is it instinctive?
 I try to identify the source, name the feeling.”

-Michelle, the founder of Citizens First Inc, a social enterprise that advocates for, educates and consults on participatory strategies to support social change, provided the inspiration for the title of this article.
+Michelle, the founder of Citizens First Inc, a social enterprise that advocates for, educates and consults on participatory strategies to support social change, inspired the title of this article.
 She observed “In my late 30s, I think it was that understanding at that point that your mind is not always your friend.
 You can work on your body, your diet, but your mind has a lot of crazy things.
 Meditation is a great way of getting to know patterns of thinking.
 Sometimes it’s your thinking that is moving you in the wrong direction.”

 Michelle encourages meditation and curiosity.
 Meditation helps her become more aware of her thoughts and their consequences.
 Curiosity helps her challenge her thoughts by getting more information and seeing the situation from different perspectives.